Hermaphroditus in Greek Mythology: Origins, Depictions, Powers, & Symbols

 One day, while Hermaphroditus was taking a bath in an empty pool, Salmacis leaped into the pool and forcibly groped the god.
 She then went ahead to proclaim her love for him, begging the gods to unite them forever.
 In a twinkle of an eye, the two beings were conjoined and became one being, having both male and female genitals.

-More Hermaphroditus Facts
+More on Hermaphroditus

 It has been noted that much of the idea and myth of Hermaphroditus originated from worship practices in the East, where inhabitants of those places saw nature as a combination of the female and male.